A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: The model

-The configuration space of the model has comprised maps from the plane $\mathbb{R}^2$ to the target space $S^2$.
-Taking coordinates $\Theta, \Phi$ on the target sphere (corresponding to the usual spherical polar coordinates), the best-known solution is the rotationally symmetric solution given by
+The configuration space of the model comprises maps from the plane $\mathbb{R}^2$ to the target space $S^2$.
+Considering coordinates $\Theta, \Phi$ on the target sphere (corresponding to the usual spherical polar coordinates), the best-known solution is the rotationally symmetric solution expressed as

 where $r,\varphi$ are the usual polar coordinates on the plane.
-As a result, the configuration giving rise to a baby-skyrmion with topological charge $n$ is defined by
+Consequently, the configuration giving rise to a baby-skyrmion with topological charge $n$ is defined by

-where the phase $\gamma$ describes the internal orientation of the solution.
-Notably, the energy of the magnetic skyrmion depends on $\gamma$ and it takes minimal value with $\gamma=\pi/2$.
-Further, rotationally invariant configuration \eqref{eq:ansatz} exists only for $n=1$.
-Substituting (\ref{eq:ansatz}) into (\ref{eq:edens}), we define the energy density $\varepsilon [f]$
+where $n\in \mathbb{N}$ and the phase $\gamma$ describes the internal orientation of the solution.
+Imposing the boundary condition

+$Q = n$ can be easily verified.
+Notably, the energy of the magnetic skyrmion depends on $\gamma$, and it assumes the minimal value with $\gamma=\pi/2$.
+Further, rotationally invariant configuration \eqref{eq:ansatz} exists only for $n = 1$.
+On the contrary, for a special choice of potential, there are non-rotational solutions even for $n=1$.
+The authors of~\cite{Jaykka:2010bq} have found the broken rotationally symmetric solution of $n=1$ with the potential $V=(1-n_3)^2$ in terms of their energy minimization analysis.
+The Zeeman $V=(1-n_3)$ and the quadratic potential $V=(1-n_3)^2$ appear to be in rivalry in our model, suggesting that such deformation may appear.
+It seems a little outside the focus of the current study, therefore we maintain the symmetry to make the analysis simpler and also to make it easier to find compacton solutions.